MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - **For other countries--such as in Europe, the Middle East, and Africa (EMEA)--an emergency location is required when you get the phone number from your operator.**

-### Dynamic emergency calling
+### Dynamic emergency calling for Operator Connect

 **IS ALL THE FOLLOWING TRUE FOR OC?**

 **Dynamic emergency calling for Operator Connect provides the capability to configure and route emergency calls based on the current location of the Teams client.
 The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) or to notify security desk personnel varies depending on the country of usage of the Teams user.**

-**Dynamic location for routing emergency calls is supported in the United States as follows.**
+**Dynamic location for routing emergency calls is supported in the United States as follows:**

 - **If a Teams client for a United States user dynamically acquires an emergency address within the United States, that address is used for emergency routing instead of the registered address, and the call will be automatically routed to the PSAP in the serving area of the address.**